SalamUddin844/meetly/README.md

-🏢 Meeting Room and Slot Booking System
+🏢 Meeting Room and Slot Booking System.

 A full-stack web application for booking meeting rooms and time slots within an organization.
 Built to simplify internal scheduling and avoid double bookings.